WEC-Sim/WEC-Sim/docs/introduction/overview.rst

 The Paraview figures below highlight a small sample of devices that WEC-Sim has successfully modeled in the past.

 ..
 TODO:
-    insert figures of special geometries that WEC-sim has modeled Add url to each case in the caption or image?

-    Paraview:
-    X RM3 w/ mooring
+    Paraview figures or simscape diagrams:
     RM5
-    X OSWEC
-    BEMIO examples (cubes, cylinder, X ellipsoid, X sphere) X GBM -> more flexible design that can show off bending modes in a gif?
+    GBM -> use more flexible design where bending can be seen COER COMP
-    X wigley hull
-    COER COMP
-    X WECCCOMP
-    X OC6 Phase I
     OC6 Phase II (future)
-    FOSWEC?

-    Other industry/academic designs?
-    (pull from teamer or any other industry collaboration if allowed)

-    Simulink + simscape explorer/Paraview:
+    FOSWEC
     desal
-    ptosim variations:
+    ptosim
-    	RM3 + hydraulic drive
-    	RM3 + direct drive
-    	OSWEC + crank
-    	OSWEC +
+    Industry/academic designs?

 .. |rm3| image:: /_static/images/overview/rm3_iso_side.png